luismayta/terraform-aws-lambda-function/docs/contributing.md

 ### Documentation

-Documentation is a part of the terraform-module-template code base.
-You can find the documentation files in the `doc/` subdirectory of the [main repository](https://github.com/hadenlabs/terraform-module-template).
+Documentation is a part of the terraform-aws-lambda-function code base.
+You can find the documentation files in the `doc/` subdirectory of the [main repository](https://github.com/hadenlabs/terraform-aws-lambda-function).
 This means that the contribution process is the same for both the source code and documentation.

 ### Testing